Rodney McLeod: 2017

-The Philadelphia Eagles finished the 2017 season atop the NFC East with a 13–3 record and clinched a playoff berth and home field advantage.
-On January 13, 2018, McLeod started his first career playoff game and recorded seven solo tackles and a sack on Matt Ryan during the Eagles' 15–10 victory against the Atlanta Falcons in the NFC Divisional round.
-The Eagles went on to defeat the Minnesota Vikings in the NFC Championship and went on to face the New England Patriots in the Super Bowl.
+The Eagles finished the 2017 season atop the NFC East with a 13–3 record and clinched a playoff berth and home field advantage.
+On January 13, 2018, McLeod started his first career playoff game and recorded seven solo tackles and a sack on Matt Ryan during the Eagles' 15–10 victory against the Falcons in the NFC Divisional round.
+The Eagles went on to defeat the Vikings in the NFC Championship and went on to face the New England Patriots in the Super Bowl.
 On February 4, 2018, McLeod started in Super Bowl LII and recorded six combined tackles and broke up a pass in the Eagles' 41–33 victory.
 McLeod graded out as the 36th best safety by Pro Football Focus in 2017.

 2018

 On September 29, 2018, McLeod was placed on injured reserve after undergoing surgery to repair a torn MCL he suffered in Week 3 against the Indianapolis Colts.